github/git-sizer/README.md

 ## Getting started

+1. [Install the Git command-line client](https://git-scm.com/) and put it in your `PATH`. (`git-sizer` invokes `git` commands to examine the contents of your repository.)

-1. Build:
+2. Build:

+    *   On Linux or OS X:

             script/bootstrap
             make

         The executable file is written to `bin/git-sizer`.
-If copy it to your `PATH` and you have Git installed, you can run the program by typing `git sizer`; otherwise, you need to type the full path and filename to run it; e.g., `bin/git-sizer`.
+If you copy it to your `PATH`, you can run the program by typing `git sizer`; otherwise, you need to type the full path and filename to run it; e.g., `bin/git-sizer`.

+    *   On other platforms: TBD

-2. Run:
+3. Run:

         git sizer [<opt>...] [<path-to-git-repository>]